fch1/Challenge_Selenium/README.md

   ```

  ## Output
-  A pdf file will be generated in the output_test folder with the results of the tests.
+  A pdf file will be generated in the output_test folder with the results of the tests.<br>
+  You need to create the folder <b>output_test<b>